Major League Baseball rivalries: St. Louis Cardinals vs. Los Angeles Dodgers

-Both the Dodgers and Cardinals are two of the oldest franchises in MLB, having first met during the 1900 season during the league's infancy; the Cardinals in 1882 and the Dodgers (originally known as the Bridegrooms) in 1883.
+Both the Cardinals and Dodgers are two of the oldest franchises in MLB, having first met during the 1900 season during the league's infancy; the Cardinals in 1882 and the Dodgers (originally known as the Bridegrooms) in 1883.
 Historically; both teams have not played in the same division; however frequent close pennant races and matchups in the postseason caused the rivalry to grow in intensity through the decades.
-This was on display from 1963 to 1968 when either team represented the National League in the World Series or the 2000s when the two teams regularly met in the postseason.
+This was on display from 1963 to 1968 when either team represented the National League in the World Series, or from 2004 to 2021, when the two teams met in the postseason five times.